oCoreoCore Docs

 Asynchronous Operations

+Long-running operations like instance provisioning and server removal return 202 Accepted with a status that can be polled.
 Use the resource detail endpoint to check progress, or configure a webhook to receive a notification when the operation completes.

 Was this page helpful?